HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/site_prep_content_author/prep_site_toolbar/disable_toolbar_logo.md

 You can disable the toolbar logo for the entire portal that includes all the virtual portals or for a specific virtual portal.

-**Note:**
+!!! note
     The capabilities of the site toolbar are tightly connected with its theme, the toolbar Theme 8.5.
 Therefore, it is not possible to operate the site toolbar with a customized theme.

 1. Log in to the WebSphere® Integrated Solutions Console as an administrator.